Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 The pip and pip3 packages were installed as usual linux systems, including for CentOS 7 and Debian operating systems.

-On the other hand, the Windows 11 system of AlmaLinux needed GitBash using the C/C++ packages of Vidual Studio Community, and then the related pip3 packages.
+On the other hand, AlmaLinux required the Windows 11 system of GitBash and the C/C++ packages of Vidual Studio Community, and the related pip3 packages as well.
+It then required largy memory sizes like 10-20 GB !
 However, the AlmaLinux-9 showed strange errors at one of the packages of pairlist before we should install "pip3 install genice".
-On the other hand, Debian-12 had no difficulty in compiling "pip3 install genice".
+We noted that Debian-12 had no difficulty in compiling "pip3 install genice", not installed of GitBash.

 ### Ab-initio Siesta ###